algofairness/info-access-clusters/README.md

 # information-access-clustering

-This private repository consists of code that runs the full Information Access Clustering pipeline, from extracting data from Twitter and building networks to running simulations of Independent Cascade of information propagation to Information Access and Spectral clustering and plotting the results.
+This private repository consists of code that runs the full Information Access Clustering pipeline, from running simulations of the independent cascade model of information propagation to information access and spectral clustering and plotting the results.

 General experimentation pipeline:

 1. Pipelines "build_*" to build a relevant graph pickle and edgelist for simulations: in main_pipelines.
 2. Simulations to generate vector files for each of the alpha values: with run.sh.
 3. Gap, Silhouette, and/or Elbow methods to find K: in main_pipelines.
-4. Pipeline "after_vectors" to run clustering Information Access and Spectral Clustering methods and generate plots: in main_pipelines.
+4. Pipeline "after_vectors" to run clustering information access and spectral clustering methods and generate plots: in main_pipelines.

 Execution Files:
 1. run.sh: bash script for running "build_*" scripts, simulations, and after_vectors pipeline.